 Supporting existing kiritaki (clients) through the transition

-On Sunday 1 December 2024, we go live with our new Sensitive Claims Service contract.
-As we move to the new contract, it’s important that existing kiritaki (clients) can continue receiving the treatment and services they need.
-Below is some guidance for how you can support kiritaki through the move from the Integrated Services for Sensitive Claims (ISSC) to the new Sensitive Claims Service.
+The new Sensitive Claims Service began on Sunday 1 December 2024, replacing the Integrated Services for Sensitive Claims (ISSC) contract.
+Below is some guidance for how you can support kiritaki through the move from the ISSC to the new Sensitive Claims Service.

 On this page